Transmission Operations and Maintenance

 Transmission Environmental Stewardship

-NYPA works to be a good neighbor in the communities surrounding its facilities and transmission lines, and that means being engaged in environmental protection and restoration.
-NYPA’s planning and projects reflect that commitment, and NYPA experts regularly engage in habitat and wildlife planning and restoration.
+The NY Power Authority works to be a good neighbor in the communities surrounding its facilities and transmission lines, and that means being engaged in environmental protection and restoration.
+The NY Power Authority's planning and projects reflect that commitment, and Power Authority experts regularly engage in habitat and wildlife planning and restoration.

-In addition to the work in and near NYPA facilities, the NYPA vegetation management program maintains approximately 24,000 acres of right-of-way (ROW) along the paths of our power lines.
+In addition to the work in and near NY Power Authority facilities, the Power Authority vegetation management program maintains approximately 24,000 acres of right-of-way (ROW) along the paths of our power lines.
 The program's principal goal is to provide safe and reliable transmission of electric power in an economically and environmentally compatible manner.

-The vegetation management strategy that has been adopted by NYPA is known as integrated vegetation management (IVM).
+The vegetation management strategy that has been adopted by the NY Power Authority is known as integrated vegetation management (IVM).
 IVM recognizes the full range of financial and societal impacts of ROW management.
-This approach emphasizes the highly selective use of herbicides to completely remove all tall-growing target species of vegetation from the ROW environs, while simultaneously preserving all other low-growing desirable vegetation.
+This approach emphasizes the highly selective use of herbicides to completely remove all tall-growing target species of vegetation from the ROW environs while simultaneously preserving all other low-growing desirable vegetation.

 Wood Pole Inspection and Treatment Program

-NYPA operates and maintains a 1,400+ mile statewide transmission and distribution system that includes nearly 7,000 wood utility poles that operate from 2,400 to 345,000 volts.
+The NY Power Authority operates and maintains a 1,550+ mile statewide transmission and distribution system that includes nearly 7,000 wood utility poles that operate from 2,400 to 345,000 volts.

 The wood pole inspection and treatment program helps to ensure that the reliability of the system is maintained by closely monitoring the life cycle of the wood poles, as well as preventing premature failure by applying the latest inspection, treatment, and repair techniques.